 Microvascular Reconstructive Surgery

 Surgical resection of head and neck cancers and removal of large tumors may cause significant cosmetic and functional deformities among patients, thus requiring reconstruction to restore form and function.
-Aside from regional flaps, the department is also able to do reconstruction with free flaps through microvascular surgery.
+Aside from regional flaps, the Department is also able to do reconstruction with free flaps through microvascular surgery.
 It has proven to be very reliable for repair of defects and has the advantages of allowing surgeons not to compromise resection margins, can be completed in a single stage and allows a two-team approach during surgery.

 Ward 10

-General Clinic
+Outpatient Clinic

 Major Operating Rooms